Chess-Spyder/jekyll-minimag/README.md

   * A `top-image` is not mandatory.
 Thus,
     * If a `top-image` is specified, it is used at the top of the post.
     * If a `top-image` is not specified, an image is not displayed at the top of the post.
+  * The top image also has an associated, optional, `top-image-caption`.
 * Interior images
   * These are images displayed in the body of a post.
   * These don’t require special attention in the front matter, because the image is rendered within the content of the post’s file.